 Introducing Fetch TV

-Fetch only recently entered the Australian subscription TV scene, but already they’ve made considerable strides towards their goal to make pay TV better.
-Working in partnership with some of the country’s leading internet service providers, this Australian owned business has been developing innovative technology over the past five years to provide the best service possible, and have managed to maintain low prices while doing it.
-With their Fetch TV bringing together all the best in entertainment into one convenient place, Fetch have got you covered.
+Fetch may have only recently entered the Australian subscription TV scene, but already they’ve made considerable strides towards their goal to make pay TV better.
+Working in partnership with some of the country’s leading internet service providers, this Australian-owned business has been developing innovative technology over the past five years to provide the best service possible, and have managed to maintain low prices while doing it.
+In bringing together all the best in entertainment into one convenient place, Fetch has got you covered.

 What Does Fetch Offer?

 Fetch’s focus is largely on subscription TV.
 Fetch TV is their only offering, but it comes with an array of different deals and packages designed to suit the needs of varying customers.
 With the aim of fetching you all of the best in entertainment, from Netflix and Stan to Youtube and hayu, Fetch TV makes it easier to catch all of your favourite shows in the one place.

 Providing a unique, internet-driven alternative to conventional pay TV, Fetch TV uses the capacity and speed of a broadband internet connection to deliver an extensive package of TV channels direct to a custom-designed set-top box.
 This STB – you have the option to choose between either the Fetch ‘Mighty’ or the ‘Mini’ – also acts as a free-to-air HDTV receiver and digital video recorder.
 Aside from allowing you to watch and record broadcast TV, it also enables access to on-demand movies and TV shows, catch-up services from the major networks, Netflix streaming and more.

 Stream to your heart’s content with Fetch TV!
 Get the Fetch Mini from $169 & add Premium Packs from $6/pack.
 Connect with a reliable broadband connection to start streaming.